Cybersecurity at NYIT

 NYIT takes cybersecurity very seriously.
 Learn more about our cyber academic programs, sponsored faculty research, and conferences.

-At NYIT, a focus on cybersecurity is nothing new.
-In fact, we've been advancing the field for the last 10 years.
-Our well established undergraduate and graduate cybersecurity-focused degree offerings and expertise in the School of Engineering and Computing Sciences are poised for even stronger growth due to a number of initiatives and anticipated developments with new partners, grants, and research-related opportunities.
+At NYIT, we've been advancing the field of cybersecurity for almost two decades, fostering technological innovation and promoting partnerships among industry leaders, academia, and government.
+Our well-established undergraduate and graduate cybersecurity-focused degree offerings and our research efforts are poised for growth, thanks to a number of initiatives and anticipated developments with new partners, grants, and research-related opportunities.

-NYIT works with industry leaders to create internships and other real-world training opportunities for students and professionals in many fields, but especially in the cybersecurity arena.
+NYIT works with industry leaders to create internships and other training opportunities for students and professionals in many fields, but especially in the cybersecurity arena.

-- Company executives at Cisco, IBM, Northrop Grumman, and others are members of the Dean's Executive Advisory Board.
-Members advise NYIT on curriculum, share knowledge and provide expert speakers at NYIT's world class cybersecurity conferences, and increasingly, hire NYIT graduates in the U.S. and beyond.
+- Company executives at IBM, Motorola, Fortinet, Northrop Grumman, and others are members of the Dean's Executive Advisory Board who advise NYIT on curriculum, share knowledge, provide expert speakers at NYIT's world-class cybersecurity conferences, and increasingly, hire NYIT graduates in the U.S. and beyond.